feathersjs/docs/README.md

 ![Feathers Logo](/img/logo-title.jpg)

-> A minimalist real-time framework for tomorrow's apps.
+> An open source REST and realtime API layer for modern applications.

 With Feathers it's easy to create scalable real-time applications.
 This guide will tell you everything you need to know about creating web and mobile apps with Feathers.